-- 432. ORCHESTRATION (Credit, 2 hours each).
-General technical abilities, limitations, transpositions, written and sounding ranges of the musical instruments used in modern orchestras and bands through exercises in scoring for the various families and groups of instruments and for full orchestra.
-Prerequisites: MUSC 203.
-Fall. - 433.
-BAND ARRANGING (Credit, 2 hours).
-Course designed to enable students to gain skills in scoring and arranging for both concert and marching bands.
-Prerequisites: MUSC 203.
-Spring as needed. - 314.
-SURVEY OF MUSICAL INSTRUMENTS (Credit, 1 hour; Contact, 2 hours).
-Course designed to provide the non-instrumental major with a basic, functional knowledge of band, string, and fretted instruments and their methods of tone production.
-Basic skills of teaching the instruments.
+- ments.
 Required for piano and voice majors, and vocal music and piano emphasis secondary music education majors.
 Must be taken prior to MUSC 416 and 417.
 Fall, as needed. - 315.
 STRINGS CLASS (Credit, 2 hours).
 Class lessons in techniques of group instruction on all string instruments.
 Fall or Spring as needed. - 316.
 BRASSWINDS CLASS (Credit, 2 hours).
 Class lessons in techniques of group instruction on all brass instruments.
 Spring. - 317.
 ART OF ACCOMPANYING (Credit, 2 hours).
-Basic principles of accompaniment playing with emphasis upon analytical examination of vocal and instrumental materials more generally used in high school.
+Basic principles of accompaniment play- ing with emphasis upon analytical examination of vocal and instrumental materials more generally used in high school.
 Prerequisite: PIANO 313.
 Fall or spring as needed. - 318.
 WOODWINDS CLASS (Credit, 2 hours).
 Class lessons in techniques of group instruction on all woodwind instruments.
-Fall. - 319.
+Fall - 319.
 PERCUSSION CLASS (Credit, 2 hours).
 Class lessons in techniques of group instruction of all percussion instruments.
 Spring. - 327.
 FUNDAMENTALS OF MUSIC (Credit, 3 hours).
 Designed to help students acquire an understanding of the fundamentals of music and to equip prospective teachers with the skills needed to provide musical experiences for elementary school children through singing, listening to music, and playing of melodic and rhythmic instruments.
-Fall, spring, summer.

-371. PIANO PEDAGOGY (Credit, 2 hours).
+Fall, spring, summer. - 371.
+PIANO PEDAGOGY (Credit, 2 hours).
 Techniques of teaching piano in groups of varying sizes, including classroom instruction.
 Attention is given to the examination and analysis of materials.
 Prerequisite: MUSC 313.
-Fall, as needed.

-391. CHORAL METHODS (Credit, 2 hours).
+Fall, as needed. - 391.
+CHORAL METHODS (Credit, 2 hours).
 Study of the techniques involved in the teaching of choral music with special emphasis placed on vocal production, score analysis, and a study of choral literature.
 Prerequisite: MUSC 336.
-Spring, as needed.

-402. VOCAL PEDAGOGY (Credit, 2 hours).
+Spring, as needed. - 402.
+VOCAL PEDAGOGY (Credit, 2 hours).
 Methods of teaching the techniques of voice production and its application.
 Prerequisite: MUSC 237.
-Fall, as needed.

-416. PRINCIPLES OF TEACHING MUSIC IN THE ELEMENTARY GRADES (Credit, 2 hours) (CRIN 416).
-Teaches the objectives, methods, instructional and evaluation procedures, along with materials used in the teaching of music in the elementary school, including unit and lesson planning.
+Fall, as needed. - 416.
+PRINCIPLES OF TEACHING MUSIC IN THE ELEMENTARY GRADES (Credit, 2 hours) (CRIN 416).
+Teaches the objectives, methods, in- structional and evaluation procedures, along with materials used in the teaching of music in the el- ementary school, including unit and lesson plan- ning.
 Functional experiences with the soprano recorder, autoharp, guitar, and Orff instruments.
 Observation of elementary vocal and instrumental music classes in the public schools.
 Prerequisite: Completion of core music courses.
 The course is a prerequisite for MUSC 417.
-Fall.

-417. PRINCIPLES OF TEACHING MUSIC IN THE SECONDARY SCHOOL (CRIN 417).
+Fall. - 417.
+PRINCIPLES OF TEACHING MUSIC IN THE SECONDARY SCHOOL (CRIN 417).
 (Credit, 2 hours).
 The objectives, methods, materials, and instructional and evaluation procedures used in music in secondary schools.
 Special attention given to teaching music courses in secondary schools, including chorus and general music, boys' and girls' glee clubs, orchestra, and special theory classes.
 Students learn evaluation procedures, tests, and measurements appropriate to secondary school music.
-Spring.

-418. CHORAL CONDUCTING (Credit, 2 hours).
+Spring. - 418.
+CHORAL CONDUCTING (Credit, 2 hours).
 The principles of conducting vocal ensembles with special emphasis placed on vocal production, choral blend, score analysis, and score interpretation.
 Laboratory experience with vocal ensemble required.
-Fall.

-419. INSTRUMENTAL CONDUCTING (Credit, 2 hours).
-The principles of conducting instrumental groups (orchestra and band), stressing effective conducting techniques, and scoring analysis and interpretation.
-Spring.

-435. INSTRUMENTAL METHODS (Credit, 2 hours).
+Fall. - 419.
+INSTRUMENTAL CONDUCTING (Credit, 2 hours).
+The principles of conducting instrumental groups (orchestra and band), stress- ing effective conducting techniques, and scoring analysis and interpretation.
+Spring. - 435.
+INSTRUMENTAL METHODS (Credit, 2 hours).
 The study of the technique involved in teaching instrumental music.
-Analytical examination of band and orchestral literature.
+Analytical examina- tion of band and orchestral literature.
 Prerequisites: MUSC 315, 316, 318, 319.
 Fall.